smolt/ldc-iphone-dev/README.md

 $ tools/build-all
 ```

+and grab a cup of coffee.
+It will build LLMV, LDC, druntime, phobos,
+and iphone-apple-support.
+LLVM takes the longest by far, but probably
+only needs to be built once.
 The shell script `build-all` may eventually do some nice checking, but for now mostly just calls `make -j n` where `n` is all your cores but one.

 You can quickly try the resulting compiler yourself by typing: